Last Update: January 28, 2022

 CMIC collects personal data fairly and lawfully.
 The legal bases for our collection and processing of your personal data will be one of the following:

-- to fulfil our contractual obligations to you, for example to allow you to supply us with your products or services or use our services;
+- To fulfil our contractual obligations to you, for example to allow you to supply us with your products or services or in relation to the performance of our functions;

-- to meet our legitimate interests, for example we want to know how you use our Website in order for us to enhance our services or to create new ones; to convey to you the issues or concerns relating to our audit, monitoring, or investigation involving you or your company; to inform you about our seminars or updates of our events that you are interested in; to maintain our records; and to review and plan our marketing and business development programs.
+- To meet our legitimate interests, for example we want to know how you use our website in order for us to enhance our website, services, or performance of our functions, or to create new ones; to carry out our official functions effectively; to convey to you the issues or concerns relating to our audit, monitoring, examination, official inquiry, or investigation involving you, your trading transactions, or activities or involving your company; to inform you about our seminars, webinars, workshops, or updates of our events that you are interested in; and to maintain our records.
 When we process personal data based on this ground, we implement necessary safeguards which are designed to protect your privacy interests, freedoms, and fundamental rights protected under the 1987 Constitution;

-- when processing of your personal data is provided for by existing laws and regulations such as in relation to your employment or for compliance by trading participants ("TP"), PSE, or by us with the SRC, 2015 Implementing Rules and Regulations ("2015 SRC IRR"), and our Rules; and
+- When processing of your personal data is provided for by existing laws and regulations such as in relation to your employment, operation and ownership of a TP, or for compliance by CMIC, LCs, and TPs, including by PSE, as applicable, with the SRC, 2015 SRC IRR, AMLA, as amended, 2018 AMLA IRR and its amendments, PSE Rules, CMIC Rules, and other applicable laws and regulations; and

-The personal data that CMIC may collect from you depend on the nature and purpose of your interaction, transaction, or application with CMIC.
+The personal data that CMIC may collect from you depend on the nature and purpose of your interaction, transaction, application, or relationship with CMIC.
 The personal data consist of, but not limited to, the following:

-- your name, nickname, addresses (email, office, and residential), contact numbers (work, home, and mobile), title or job title, designation, and biometrics;
+- Your full name, nickname, addresses (email, office, and residence), contact numbers (work, home, and mobile), title or job title, designation, and biometrics;

-- photograph, video footage through closed-circuit television system, signature, gender, religion, employee number, and company name and address;
+- Photograph, video footage through closed-circuit television system (''CCTV''), signature, gender, religion, employee number, company name, and company address;

-- payroll information, payroll history, financial benefits, rank, bank account number, loan records, tax account number, tax status, and other financial information;
+- Payroll information, payroll history, financial benefits, rank, bank account number, loan records, tax information number, tax status, and other financial information;

-- citizenship/nationality, information indicated in company ID, date and place of birth, age, blood type, civil status, education, health data, employment history, and other curriculum vitae related information;
+- Citizenship/nationality, information indicated in government, company, or school issued identification document/card, birthday, age, education, family background, affiliated organizations, health data, employment history, and other CV related information;

 Your personal data are collected by CMIC either through any of the following instances: